lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 * SharpSnmpLib.dll
 * SharpSnmpPro.Mib.Trial.2.0.0.nupkg

-.. note:: For 1.2 release, the following are included in the ZIP package,

-  * SharpSnmpPro.Mib.Trial.dll
-  * SharpSnmpLib.Full.dll
-  * SharpSnmpLib.Portable.dll

 Supported Platforms
 -------------------
 Unlike the Compiler Pro which requires .NET 4.5 and Windows, this product can be used on multiple platforms,